uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/mnist.md

 ## Dataset Splits

-Unlike other datasets, the MNIST Addition dataset requires generating new split configurations after processing, since the pair-matching step performed during dataset processing is randomized and not saved to file.
-Therefore, the default MNIST dataset split configurations provided under `npc/npc-dataset-utils/configs/npc-dataset-utils` cannot be reused and must be regenerated from the newly processed dataset.
+Unlike other datasets, the MNIST Addition dataset requires generating a new split configuration after processing, since the pair-matching step performed during dataset processing is randomized and not saved to file.
+Therefore, the default MNIST dataset split configuration provided under `npc/npc-dataset-utils/configs/npc-dataset-utils` cannot be reused and must be regenerated from the newly processed dataset.

-By default, `split.py` loads existing split configurations under `npc/npc-dataset-utils/configs/npc-dataset-utils` instead of generating new ones.
+By default, `split.py` loads the existing split configuration under `npc/npc-dataset-utils/configs/npc-dataset-utils` instead of generating new ones.
 This behavior ensures that the splits are deterministic and can be consistently reproduced across different environments.
 To generate new random splits, update the following parameters in `header.py`:

 ```python
 split_load = False
 split_save = True
 ```

-With the above parameters, `split.py` generates, compresses, and saves new split configurations as `npc/npc-dataset-utils/configs/npc-dataset-utils/mnist_split.json.gz`.
+With the above parameters, `split.py` generates, compresses, and saves the new split configuration as `npc/npc-dataset-utils/configs/npc-dataset-utils/mnist_split.json.gz`.
 Additional aspects of split.py, e.g., random seed, split percentages, may also be customized via parameters in `header.py`.

 After updating the parameters, the processed instances of the dataset can be split into training, validation, and testing subsets: